-The Curved Dash exemplifies the principles that R.E.
-Olds sought in a automobile.
-It was relatively simple, affordable, and provided an excellent alternative to its greatest competitor at the time: the horse.
 Olds was able to promote the vehicle as a form of transportation which was cheaper and more dependable than a horse.
-The success of the Curved Dash was enough to help the Oft-maligned automobile industry gain legitimacy.
-The Curved Dash Olds paved the way for later automobile successes such as the Model T.
+The success of the Curved Dash was enough to help the oft-maligned automobile industry gain legitimacy and it paved the way for the overall success of the Oldsmobile brand.

 The Curved Dash is considered to be the first high production automobile.
-1901 was the first full year of production for this vehicle and between then and its final production run in 1907, almost 11,000 were produced.
-By 1909 companies like Ford were producing that many automobiles in a single year.
-However, back in 1901 most manufacturers were counting yearly production in dozens rather than hundreds or thousands.
+1901 was the first full year of production for this vehicle and, between then and its final production run in 1907, almost 11,000 were produced.
+By 1909 many automobile companies were producing that many automobiles in a single year.
+However, back in 1901 yearly production for most manufacturers might be a dozen rather than hundreds or thousands.

-The Museum currently has three Curved Dash Oldsmobiles on display.
-One is a 1901, one is a 1903 that did the London to Brighton tour and the other is a 1903 that was given to Michigan State University from R.E.
+The Museum has four Curved Dash Oldsmobiles on display.
+One is a 1901, one is a 1903 that did the London to Brighton tour, one is a 1904 that was driven all the way from San Francisco to New York, and the other is a 1903 that was given to Michigan State University by R.E.
 Olds himself.

-There is currently a 1904 Curved Dash Oldsmobile on display at the Capital Region International Airport for all to see.
+We also currently have a 1904 Curved Dash Oldsmobile on display at the Capital Region International Airport for all to see.